Master’s of Science (MS) Degree in Higher Education

 - 12 credit hours of primary concentration courses (4 courses)

-- 9 credit hours of secondary concentration or elective courses (3 courses)
+- 9 credit hours of secondary concentration or professional elective courses (3 courses)

 The higher education degree program can be completed over two years.